 4. Aurora HDR

 AirMagic is an application specifically crafted for working on pictures taken by drones.
 It is smartly built to remove haze automatically while boosting the color values to get a sharp and clear image and requires minimal human intervention.
 You can go ahead with AirMagic if you like aerial photography and want to transform your captures into stunning pieces of art.
 It also supports multiple photo editing.
-Another advantage that AirMagic brings into the table is that it can replace expensive drone camera filters with its advanced AI algorithm.
+Another advantage that AirMagic brings to the table is that it can replace expensive drone camera filters with its advanced AI algorithm.
 The application can automatically adjust the colors, eliminate haze, and construct details for the image.
-All this technology does wonders in getting the best image editing results and you can use it to experiment and create unique styles.
+All this technology does wonders in getting the best image editing results, and you can use it to experiment and create unique styles.

 6. Affinity Photo

 Affinity Photo is a raster graphics application for professionals that provides non-destructive workflow with live previews.
 It is also capable of providing tools and features for editing pan and zoom options at 60fps.
 The application offers a huge set of tools crafted for professionals in the photography and creative field.
 The users can edit images, make multi-layered compositions, retouch images and do a lot more.
-Affinity Photo supports about 15 file format types, it comes with many advanced editing functions and effects ranging from basic to advanced tools such as cropping, drawing and painting, selection, red-eye removal, batch processing, clone stamp, and correction of lens distortion.
+Affinity Photo supports about 15 file format types; it comes with many advanced editing functions and effects ranging from basic to advanced tools such as cropping, drawing and painting, selection, red-eye removal, batch processing, clone stamp, and correction of lens distortion.

 Pixelmator is an image editor software created for Mac OS users.
 The key highlight of Pixelmator is that it offers inbuilt standard tools along with several unique functions created by Apple.
 The benefit of this is that you can edit and export images that are in the high-efficiency image format.
 Besides all these features, it also supports SVG files and includes a live preview functionality.
 The user interface of the Pixelmator is very user-friendly and comes with special guidelines as well.
 However, in order to use it, the user must be aware of some photo editing skills and tools.
-Luckily, before purchasing the application, users can try using it for a one-month trial period to better understand the capabilities and functions of the application.
+Luckily, before purchasing the application, users can try using it for a one-month trial period better to understand the capabilities and functions of the application.

 8. Corel Painter

 This is a guide to GIMP Alternatives.
-Here we discuss the basic overview with Alternatives for GIMP and some of these are free to use while the others are paid versions.
+Here we discuss the basic overview with Alternatives for GIMP, and some of these are free to use while the others are paid versions.
 You can also go through our other related articles to learn more –